 nslookup google.com 10.0.0.6 (replace the IP with the IP of your new Raspberry Pi DNS proxy).

 4. Adjust Your Router

 The final step is to adjust your routers settings.
 This means replacing the DNS server settings on the router with the new Pi NextDNS proxy static IP address.
 Each router is different, so consult your router's user guide to find the correct approach.

-NextDNS is still in its early stages, and they plan on charging $1.99/month for unlimited DNS queries at a later date.
-They also don't have locations in most US metros as of this writing; while I live in Denver, my queries are being served from Dallas adding tens of milliseconds of latency compared to other providers.
+NextDNS is still in its early stages, and they intend to charge $1.99/month for unlimited DNS queries at a later date.
+They also don't have locations in most US metros as of this writing; while I live in Denver, my queries are being served from Dallas, adding tens of milliseconds of latency compared to other providers.

 I hope this guide was useful for you!
-If you have any recommendations for adjustments or simplifications, please reach out @mlapida.
+If you have any recommendations for adjustments or simplifications, please reach out @MikeLapidakis.